 - Medical issues

-There are risk factors associated with the onset of brief psychotic disorder.
-These risk factors increase a person’s risk of suffering from brief psychotic disorder.
+There are also predisposing risk factors associated with the onset of brief psychotic disorder.
+Predisposed risk factors are risk factors that a person may inherit or have little control over.
+These risk factors often exist from birth or childhood.
+They significantly increase a person’s risk of suffering from brief psychotic disorder.

 Risk factors of brief psychotic disorder include:

-- Environmental factors (neglect, abuse, and violence or chaos in the home or environment)
+- Environmental factors (violence or chaos in the home or environment)

 - Suffering from other mental health disorders